chanzuckerberg/cellxgene/docs/REST_API.md

 **Response code:**

 - 200 Success
-- 404 Not Found - one or more of the names specified with `annotation-name` are not associated with an annotation.
+- 400 Bad Request - one or more of the names specified with `annotation-name` are not associated with an annotation.

 **Response body:** annotation description and values.
 Values conform to the schema returned by `/schema` and each record begins with the observation or variable index.
 Where the specific value is not defined, `null`will be returned.
 Values will be sorted by index.